solak1/py-security/README.md

 Py-Security provides AES 128-bit Encryption for user account details.

+# Why?

+If you are running a python program that logins into accounts.
+Well, you can implement this python program to store your account details in a .csv file and then load your account details during run time.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.